GregRos/preszr/README.md

 `szr` is a lightweight library for encoding complex objects so they can be serialized.

 The encoding `szr` uses creates a simple JSON output that describes objects, references between those objects, their prototypes, and so on.
-You can send this output over the network and use `szr` to reconstruct the original object at the destination, attaching the correct prototype if it has been configured.
+You can send this output over the network and use `szr` to reconstruct the original object at the destination, attaching the correct prototype if it has been configured. `szr` also handles circular references.

 For more information about how `szr`represents objects, see about the *szr format* below.